dpark6060/GRP-13/grp13_container_export/README.md

 dicom:
   # date-increment can be any integer value since dicom.date-increment is defined in example-csv-mapping.csv
   date-increment: -10
-  # since example-csv-mapping.csv doesn't define remove_private_tags, all subjects will have private tags removed
+  # # since example-csv-mapping.csv doesn't define dicom.remove-private-tags, all subjects will have private tags removed
-  remove_private_tags: true
+  remove-private-tags: true
   fields:
     - name: PatientBirthDate
       # remove can be any boolean since dicom.fields.PatientBirthDate.remove is defined in example-csv-mapping.csv